 Environmental spread of dangerous pathogens is becoming more prevalent as international travel gets easier.
 Chemical microbicides are a useful tool to curb the spread of infectious diseases, but their efficacy is not often uniformly reported.
 This makes comparison of different disinfectants much more difficult and time consuming for purchasers of these products.
-At our March 30, 2017 showcase in Buffalo NY, Dr. Syed Sattar discussed the issues surrounding chemical microbicides, and the results of his efforts to improve consistency in testing and reporting of their effectiveness.
+At the March 30, 2017 showcase at our Center of Excellence for Infection Prevention and Control in Buffalo NY, Dr. Syed Sattar discussed the issues surrounding chemical microbicides, and the results of his efforts to improve consistency in testing and reporting of their effectiveness.

 Dr. Sattar addresses the COEIPAC showcase in Buffalo NY, on March 30, 2017